stephanieye/typeorm-api-project/README.md

 **Tools**

 Database is Postgres.app: https://postgresapp.com/

-Tried to use Docker but it was too slow on my computer/wifi Had some difficulties when try to use a downloaded PostgreSQL system
+- Tried to use Docker but it was too slow on my computer/wifi, while I had some difficulties when trying to use a downloaded PostgreSQL system.

-Heroku app is at https://first-backend-project-2019.herokuapp.com/ Always deployed to Heroku after succeeding locally so could tackle any difficulties step by step rather than accumulating them
+Heroku app is at https://first-backend-project-2019.herokuapp.com/

+- I always deployed to Heroku after succeeding locally so that I could tackle any difficulties step-by-step rather than accumulating them.

 Postman for API development environment